 - Vitamin D – you’ve heard it before in here and you are going to hear it again.
 As we go into menopause, our largest organ, the skin, loses the ability to absorb Vitamin D. This makes women in menopause susceptible to respiratory infections because this vital vitamin is well known to help to boost our immune system.
 Exposure to sunlight or if you can’t get into sunlight because of where you live then please look at sourcing a supplement.

 Thank you for being part of the MyMT™ community.
-Whilst I know that many of you may not afford to join me on the 12 week programmes, I hope you can listen to my Masterclass on Menopause, which I’ve put online for you and you can read about it HERE.
+Whilst I know that many of you may not afford to join me on the 12 week programmes, I hope you can take up my offer of my post-menopause July SALE (listen to the video below) – apply the promo code MYMTJULY when you purchase.
+As well, have a listen to my Masterclass on Menopause, which I’ve put online for you and you can read about it HERE.